 Path problems are some of the most common and annoying problems machine learning engineers face, especially when frequently switching between operating systems.
-There are so many different issues ways to have path problems that no post could cover them all, but in this post, I’ll try to provide some background on possible issues and how to resolve them.
+There are so many different ways to have path problems that no post could cover them all, but in this post, I’ll try to provide some background on possible issues and how to resolve them.

 Table of Contents

-The first thing you need to realize are that there are multiple different things that are at times called a “path”.
+The first thing you need to realize is that there are multiple different things that are at times called a “path”.
 The two main ones that Python programmers will run into are the system path and the Python path.

 System Path